 Furthermore, many researchers describe variations on prolonged speech or smooth speech treatments, each with its own details.
 But the key elements in all variations are quite similar.

-As a result, they include reduced rate and continuous vocalization in early stages.
+As a result, they include reduced rate and continuous vocalization in the early stages.
 We observe increasing rate and more typical phonation patterns as treatment progresses; gentle or easy initiation of each utterance and/or of elements within utterances and connected speech sounds that flow together within each phrase; and an intonation pattern that emphasizes the phrase level (i.e., stress-timed, rather than syllable-timed, speech production).

 Also, important infrastructural elements have been identified as well, including initial intensive scheduling, practice at home, or both; self-evaluation and self-management of treatment steps; and incorporation of generalization goals and tasks into the structure of treatment from the beginning, among other features (Andrews et al., 1980; Bothe et al., 2006; Ingham, 1982).